Board And Staff

 Candise became familiar with AFOA BC through her mother, Margaret Alexander, providing help at conferences over the years.
 Candise is a dedicated and loyal employee spending over 20 years in her previous two places of employment.
 She looks forward to this change with the familiarity of the AFOA BC team.
 Candise would also like to add the CAFM designation to her list of accomplishments.

-Candise is a Canucks fan and loves supporting the team at home games, she is married to an Aussie adding Australian Rules Football to her love of sports, cheering on the Hawthorn Hawks alongside her husband.
+Candise is a Canucks fan and loves supporting the team at home games.
 Family is very important to Candise, she loves her family fiercely, particularly her late mother and younger sister.

 Candise’s love for travel began with a high school trip to France and Italy.
 She has since been to Australia, New Zealand, Mexico, England, Scotland, Ireland and several places in Eastern Canada and throughout the States.
-Candise is looking forward to checking more places off of her travel list with plans to go to Poland and Germany for Oktoberfest, as well as getting back to Australia to see family again.
+Candise is looking forward to checking more places off of her travel list with plans to go to Poland and Germany for Oktoberfest.

 Candise can recite just about every line from Jurassic Park and is a big fan of the Harry Potter and Marvel movies.